jacobmakarsky/pepe/docs/op-stack/src/docs/understand/explainer.md

 | Configuration options for OP Chains | Enables OP Chains to configure their data availability provider, sequencer address, etc.
 | Secure transactions and cross-chain messages | Enables users to safely migrate assets between OP Chains.

-Once Optimism has satisfied these properties it may be considered a Superchain.
+Once Pepe has satisfied these properties it may be considered a Superchain.

-## Upgrading Optimism to Become a Superchain
+## Upgrading Pepe to Become a Superchain

 We believe the following changes (after the Bedrock release) are required to create a initial Superchain that makes it possible to deploy and upgrade many chains with the same bridge:

 ### Upgrade the Bedrock bridge to be a chain factory

-Bedrock introduced the [SystemConfig contract](https://github.com/ethereum-optimism/optimism/blob/74a63c94d881442b4edd4df6492513e0113eb064/packages/contracts-bedrock/contracts/L1/SystemConfig.sol) which began to define the L2 chain directly with L1 smart contracts.
+Bedrock introduced the [SystemConfig contract](https://github.com/ethereum-pepe/pepe/blob/74a63c94d881442b4edd4df6492513e0113eb064/packages/contracts-bedrock/contracts/L1/SystemConfig.sol) which began to define the L2 chain directly with L1 smart contracts.
 This can be extended to put *all information* defining the L2 chain, onchain.
 Including generating a unique chain ID, key configuration values such as block gas limit, etc.

 Once the chain data is entirely onchain, we can create a factory which deploys the configuration and all other required contracts for each chain.
 This can be extended further by making the contract addresses deterministic with CREATE2, meaning that given a chain config it is possible to determine all bridge addresses associated with that chain.
 This also enables chains to be interacted with without having to deploy their bridge contracts, making (counterfactual) chain deployment virtually free, and allowing chains to inherit standard security properties.

 ### Derive OP Chain data using the chain factory

 [Bedrock introduced L2 chain derivation from an L1 chain](../releases/bedrock/explainer/#block-derivation), where all chain data can be synced based on L1 blocks.
-With the L1 chain factory extending this to put all configuration onchain, it should become possible for Optimism nodes to sync *any* OP Chain deterministically given a single L1 address plus a connection to L1.
+With the L1 chain factory extending this to put all configuration onchain, it should become possible for Pepe nodes to sync *any* OP Chain deterministically given a single L1 address plus a connection to L1.

 ::: tip 📌

 When the OP Chain is synced, the chain state is locally computed.
 This means determining the state of the OP Chain is fully permissionless & secure.
 No proof system is required for chain derivation because all invalid transactions are simply ignored by the local computation process performed by the node.
 A proof system is, however, still required to enable Superchain withdrawals.